jhburns/ExperienceCapture/Documentation/AboutCapture.md

 So in summary, if an object doesn't exist it will be ignored by the exporter.
-As a result, it is best practice to attach a capture script to an object directly instead of trying to check for existance of it from another object.
+As a result, it is best practice to attach a capture script to an object directly instead of trying to check for existence of it from another object.